How to Get on Spotify Playlists in 10 Steps

 So, how do you make it happen for yourself?
 We’ve put together a guide that will tell you everything you need to know.

-We’re going to start with some background information for context, but feel free to skip straight to the step-by-step guide below if you prefer.
+We’re going to start with some background info and tips, but feel free to skip straight to the step-by-step guide below if you prefer.

 Let’s get to it!